March 1, 1883– Mercedes de Acosta:

 “Say what you will about Mercedes de Acosta, she’s had the most important women of the twentieth century.“

-Her many conquests included: Isadora Duncan, Greta Garbo, Pola Negri, Eleonora Duse, Katherine Cornell, Eva Le Gallienne, Marlene Dietrich and Alla Nazimova.
+Her many conquests included: Isadora Duncan, Greta Garbo, Pola Negri, Eleonora Duse, Katherine Cornell, Tallulah Bankhead, Eva Le Gallienne, Marlene Dietrich and Alla Nazimova.

-She was known to travel around NYC wearing men’s suits, with powdered white face, raccoon eyes, deep red lips, and short black brilliantined hair.
-Tallulah Bankhead dubbed her “Countess Dracula”.
+She was known to travel around New York City wearing men’s suits, with powdered white face, raccoon eyes, deep red lips, and short black brilliantined hair.
+Bankhead dubbed her “Countess Dracula”.

-De Acosta’s orphaned mother had traveled from Spain to the USA when she was just 14-years old.
+De Acosta’s orphaned mother had traveled from Spain to the USA when she was just 14 years old.
 She successfully sued her uncle for the family fortune in a case that went all the way to the New York Supreme Court.
 Her father, Ricardo de Acosta had left Spain for Cuba, where he was the leader of a band of revolutionaries who attempted to free Cuba from Spanish rule.
-He was arrested, but escaped to NYC where he met her mother.
+He was arrested, but escaped to New York City where he met her mother.
 He convinced his wife to remain in America and marry him instead of returning to Spain with the inheritance.

 “I couldn’t make up my mind.
 As a matter of fact, I was in a strange turmoil about world affairs, my own writing, suffrage, sex, and my inner spiritual development.“